Neighbors say accused murderer lived with Grandmother that went missing, teen who was killed

 "What was Yoni saying about Mariah and Oralia?"
 WHNT News 19's Aaron Cantrell asked.

 "These guys are missing.
-I can`t find them.
-I can`t find them anywhere," Anonymous Neighbor answered.
+I can't find them.
+I can't find them anywhere," Anonymous Neighbor answered.

-The Madison County Sheriff`s Office believes Aguilar, along with Israel Palomino, are responsible for their deaths, but the neighbor WHNT spoke with said there may be more people involved.
+The Madison County Sheriff's Office believes Aguilar, along with Israel Palomino, are responsible for their deaths, but the neighbor WHNT spoke with said there may be more people involved.

 "There was also another male, female, and a little boy living in that house.
 They were driving a white van with Tennessee plates.
 Has anyone seen that van since their disappearance?"
 Anonymous Neighbor said.

-Neighbors said they`ve only seen Palmino drive around the neighborhood, but he didn't live at the home with them.
+Neighbors said they've only seen Palmino drive around the neighborhood, but he didn't live at the home with them.

 "I just want to know where this white van is?
 Where is that little boy at?
 Is anyone looking for that white van?"
 Anonymous Neighbor asked.